nasa/opera-sds-pcm/report/dswx-s1-validator/README.md

 - **Q: One or more of the Python dependencies installed via `pip install` are not available on my machine / environment**

   A: Consider [building the dependency from source](https://devguide.python.org/getting-started/setup-building/) on your machine.
 For example, a reported missing dependency on an Apple M2 MacBook with Python 3.9.6 is `sqllite3` and requires a build from source following [this guide](https://til.simonwillison.net/sqlite/build-specific-sqlite-pysqlite-macos).

+- **Q: How do I get more detailed output when running the script?**

+  A: Run in *verbose mode* by adding the `--verbose` flag on the command-line.

 ## Support